-One example would be making a right at a red light (which is legal), but without paying mind to persons walking through the cross-walk and proceeding without regard to walking pedestrians.
+One example would be making a right at a red light (which is legal), but without paying mind to persons walking through the crosswalk and proceeding without regard to walking pedestrians.

 What can your attorneys do to get me the best possible result?

-Robert Ernenwein will thoroughly review the evidence against you – including police reports, witness statements, photographs, etc. Based on the facts of your case, our team may be able to argue the veracity and the accuracy of the testing and procedures that led to a determination of your intoxication.
+We will thoroughly review the evidence against you — including police reports, witness statements, photographs, etc. Based on the facts of your case, our team may be able to argue the veracity and the accuracy of the testing and procedures that led to a determination of your intoxication.

 Also, we may be able to argue that even if you were under the influence, you did not commit a negligent act or actually cause the accident that killed the victim.
 If the victim was driving in a negligent manner and his or her negligence was the actual cause of the accident, you may not be liable for his or her death.
 In so doing, we may be successful in having your charges reduced to simple DUI as opposed to vehicular manslaughter.

-If you are being charged with vehicular manslaughter while under the influence of alcohol or drugs, our Torrance and South Bay criminal lawyer can argue that you were actually not under the influence of an intoxicant and would demand to see proof that you were.
+If you are being charged with vehicular manslaughter while under the influence of alcohol or drugs, our Torrance and South Bay criminal lawyers can argue that you were actually not under the influence of an intoxicant and would demand to see proof that you were.
 We can contest the evidence based on defenses related to fighting DUI charges, such as the rising blood alcohol defense, or that you had some metabolic disorder that caused your blood alcohol to artificially spike.
 Also, certain visual signs of accident trauma can mimic the side effects of intoxication, such as red, flushed face, imbalance while walking, bloodshot eyes, slurred speech, nystagmus and other symptoms, thereby undermining the prosecutor’s charge that you were intoxicated and, therefore, caused a collision that resulted in someone’s death.